Dental Hygienist Education Requirements

 Certificate programs in dental hygiene can be completed in 2-3 years.
 The curriculum combines classroom learning with a clinical laboratory component.
 In this manner, students can gain practical experience before entering the workforce.
 This requirement teaches students how to treat sensitive gums and tooth decay, record patient histories and inform patients on proper oral care.

 As part of their classroom education, students will gain knowledge in dental sciences and commonly used dental techniques.
-The majority of dental hygiene certificate programs comprise of core courses in such subjects as:
+The majority of dental hygiene certificate programs comprise core courses in such subjects as:

 - Dental hygiene practice and theory